Canvas and Its Enemies — Mildew, UV, Salt, and Wet Rot

 Wet rot in canvas operates on the same biological principle as wet rot in timber — fungal breakdown of the substrate in persistently damp conditions — but the visual presentation is different and the progression is slower.
 Where mildew is surface-active and spreads visibly across the weave, wet rot works through the fibre itself, degrading the cellulose matrix from within.
 The canvas looks intact from the outside while losing strength steadily through the thickness of the material.

-The test is mechanical rather than visual: canvas with advanced wet rot will tear at loads that sound material would shrug off, and the torn edge shows a characteristic short, dusty fracture rather than the long fibrous tear of healthy canvas.
-By the time this becomes apparent, the sail or cover is past repair.
-The progression from untreated damp storage to structural failure is measured in years rather than seasons, which is part of why it tends to catch people out — the canvas looks fine right up until it doesn't.
+The test is mechanical rather than visual.
+Canvas with advanced wet rot will tear at loads that sound material would handle easily, and the torn edge shows a characteristic short, dusty fracture rather than the long fibrous tear of healthy canvas.
+By the time this becomes apparent, the sail or cover is past repair at the affected section.
+The progression from untreated damp storage to structural failure is measured in years rather than seasons, which is part of why it tends to catch people out — the canvas looks fine right up until it does not.

 Salt — The Enabler Nobody Talks About